gobeyondidentity/developer-docs/docs/workflows/user-provisioning.md

 ### Groups

-You can manage groups in the Beyond Identity Admin Console, creating groups, adding to and removing identities from groups.
+You can also create groups and add or remove identities from groups in the Beyond Identity Admin Console.
 Under the "PROJECT MANAGEMENT" tab, select "Groups".

 ![Groups](./screenshots/user-provisioning-groups.png)

 ## Provision User with the Beyond Identity API

+From the [Beyond Identity API](https://developer.beyondidentity.com/api/v1) you can add identities and manage groups.

-Before making any API calls you'll want to generate an `accessToken`.
-Check out [Create an API token](./api-token) for help creating an access token.
+Before making any API calls you'll want to generate an API access token.
+Check out [API Tokens](./api-token) for help creating an access token.

+### Identities

 The following examples show how to create an identity via API.
-For deleting, updating, and managing groups via API, see the [API documentation](https://developer.beyondidentity.com/api/v1).

 <Tabs groupId="user-provisioning-api-platform" queryString>
   <TabItem value="curl" label="Curl">